xvalovic/swi1-2017-even-git/domcucha.md

-Please DO NOT delete me (this line) and add 3 dots at the end

 Please change me somehow.

-Your favorite fruit: ...
+Your favorite fruit: apple

 Your favorite city: ...

-Your favorite vegetable: ...
+Your favorite vegetable: onion

 Your favorite color: ...

-Your favorite icecream: ...
+Your favorite icecream: youghurt

 Your favorite season: ...